 - The pros of being a prop trader include being surrounded by experienced traders and access to more capital.

 - The cons of being a prop trader include a high level of competition and the potential for high fees.

-What Is a Proprietary Day Trader?
+Being a Proprietary Day Trader

-Pros of Working for a Proprietary Trading Firm
+Pros of Proprietary Trading

 - Access to more trading capital than you would have on your own.

-- Reduced commissions (typically) compared to what retail day traders face.
-Firm trading costs are typically much lower than what a trader could get trading on their own from home.
+- Reduced commissions compared to what retail day traders face.

 - Access to training from professional day traders.
 You may have to pay for training, as this helps the firm eliminate traders who aren't serious.

-Cons of Working for a Proprietary Trading Firm
+Cons of Proprietary Trading

 If you are an experienced trader, then training isn't as important.
 Instead, focus on finding the most competitive structure possible so more of your profits stay in your pocket.